Ray Jobs Overview

 The Ray Jobs API allows you to submit locally developed applications to a remote Ray Cluster for execution.
 It simplifies the experience of packaging, deploying, and managing a Ray application.

-A Ray Job consists of:
+A submission to the Ray Jobs API consists of:

 An entrypoint command, like

 python my_script.py, and

 A runtime environment, which specifies the application’s file and package dependencies.

 A job can be submitted by a remote client that lives outside of the Ray Cluster.
 We will show this workflow in the following user guides.

 After a job is submitted, it runs once to completion or failure, regardless of the original submitter’s connectivity.
 Retries or different runs with different parameters should be handled by the submitter.
 Jobs are bound to the lifetime of a Ray cluster, so if the cluster goes down, all running jobs on that cluster will be terminated.